jacebenson/jace.pro/content/post/2019-05-10-k19-review/index.md

 ## Registration

 Looks like they used g2planet.com again and this year it was better than last.
 This I thought was okay, but it could be improved.
-It also didnt help that the schedule kept changing after I had been signed up for things.
+It also didn't help that the schedule kept changing after I had been signed up for things.